RDSP limits, transfers, and rollovers

 These rules apply to retirement savings rollovers only.
 Education savings rollovers are recorded on Form RC435, Rollover from a Registered Education Savings Plan to a Registered Disability Savings Plan or another form provided by the RESP promoter.
 Tax slips are not issued for education savings rollovers.

 RDSP issuers may produce and use their own method of documentation for education savings rollovers.

 The retirement savings rollover to an RDSP:

-- will be considered a private contribution for the purpose of determining whether the RDSP is a PGAP, but will not attract grants;
+- will be considered a private contribution for the purpose of determining whether the RDSP is a PGAP, but will not be eligible for grants;

 - will be included in the taxable portions of RDSP withdrawals made to the beneficiary; and

 - may not exceed, and will reduce the RDSP contribution lifetime limit.